-George graduated with an MChem in Chemistry from the University of Oxford in 2013.
-His final-year research focused on improving methods of nucleophilic fluorination by modulating the reactivity of fluoride complexes through hydrogen bonding.
-Prior to entering the profession, George spent four years as a high school science teacher, training via the Teach First scheme in East Yorkshire before becoming Head of Chemistry in a comprehensive school in West London.
+Prior to entering the profession, George taught science to high school students, training via the Teach First scheme in East Yorkshire before becoming Head of Chemistry at a comprehensive school in West London.

 George joined J A Kemp in 2019 after working elsewhere in private practice.
 He became an associate in 2022.